Author, Mike Smith

 Santander says to allow up to 4 working days.
 It should be a bit quicker for EUR and USD transfers.
+Other currencies take longer.

 While different time zones, weekends and daily cut-off times can cause delays, the time taken is often a result of the recipient foreign bank.